 Growing up in the desert of New Mexico, I thought everyone was an artist.
 I was always exposed to local art and artists that came to New Mexico to study.
 Art is the vehicle I use to express the images that spring from my dreams and meditation, creating strength and health which can be drawn upon to bring greater happiness and contentment to our lives.
 Through my art, I am constantly trying to tap those hidden resources and communicate to the viewer of my work some of those feelings of joy and expansion.

-I enjoy blending narrative and portraiture (and sometimes a bit of humor) into my paintings and prints.
+I enjoy blending narrative and portraiture (and sometimes a bit of humor) into my works.
 My style is influenced by the German Expressionists and the American Social Realists.

 I view my work as a collaboration with nature.
 I make handmade paper with plant materials from my garden.
 My photographs are also mainly taken in my garden or on hikes.
 I am fascinated with symbols and intricate patterns that, to me, give glimpses and insights into to the great mysteries of life.